philgyford/vagrant-heroku-cedar-14-python/README.md

 ## Database

+To change the version of Postgres (and PostGIS, if you're using GeoDjango), edit the variable(s) in `config/vagrant/postgresql_setup.sh`.

 The process above will set up a postgres database and user, but not populate the database.
 Database name, username and password are set in `config/vagrant.yml`.